Shanghai Animation Film Studio: 21st century (2000-Present)

 In 2001, Music Up, the first animated series of campus music, opened a new chapter for domestic animation with its flying and unrestrained dream chasing stories and many original songs elaborately created.
 With the new strength of Hu Yanbin, Inspiration Band, and other bands, it set a record of super platinum album sales.

 In 2004, the first installment of Big Ear Tutu animation series, directed by Su Da, was released and premiered on CCTV children's channel.
 Over the course of five seasons, the 130-episode series has been a childhood companion for countless children.
 For many years in a row, it has been the champion of The Children's Channel of CCTV and the four big cartoon TV stations in terms of audience rating, with over 2 billion online voD.

 In 2006, Shanghai Animation Films Studio produced the cinema puppet film "Xi Yu Qi Tong".

 In 2007, the shadow produced a large national epic cinema cartoon "Warriors", and won the "12th China Hua Biao Award Outstanding Animated Film", "Changzhou Best Feature Film Award", and also won the "Golden Rooster Award for Best Animated Film" and "Golden Bear Award" International - the best cinema cartoon animation works.

 In 2011, more than 50 years after Havoc in Heaven was released, the studio combined tradition with high technology and teamed up with the world's largest film and television post-production company to create a new 3D version of the classic work.

 In March 2013, the studio sued Apple Inc. for selling over 110 of their films on iTunes without authorization.

 In April 2018, Su Da became the director of Shanghai Animation Film Studio.

+In 2024, the studio released "Yao - A Chinese Story", an animated anthology that gained both critical praise and wide popularity.
+The first episode of the series was later adapted into a 2025 film, Nobody.
+Loosely based on the stories of The Journey to the West, the film broke the record to become the highest grossing 2D animated feature film in China.

+In 2026, the former site of the studio in Jing'an district became the Shanghai Animation Space, a museum of animation cinema.